xiduzo/portfolio_astro/src/content/blog/suspense.md

 <p>
 <span>
-As seen in the TL;DR whenever <i>something</i> throws a promise from within the <code>Suspense</code> component will render the fallback component until the promise resolves.
+As seen in the TL;DR - whenever <i>something</i> throws a promise from within the <code>Suspense</code> component, it will render the fallback component until the promise resolves.
 </span>
 </p>